“The Killer Legend”

 MORT CORY: I sure hope so, Jess.
 I’m goin’ to start the wheels turnin’ to get him a full pardon.

-JESS: Hey Mort.
-Who was that old fellow that was helping us out?
+JESS HARPER: Hey Mort, who was that old fellow that was helping us out?

 MORT CORY: Don’t you recognize him, Jess?
 That’s Mort Cory, Sr.

 MORT CORY: (Shakes his head affirmatively) Eighty-three years young, Jess.
 Rode all the way back with me.